 The City may enter into an Interest Rate Swap Agreement if the counterparty or its guarantor has credit ratings of at least Aa3 from Moody's Investors Service and AA- from Standard & Poor's, and the counterparty has demonstrated experience in successfully executing Interest Rate Swap Agreements.
-The City may consider counterparties with lower ratings based on the term, size, and interest rate sensitivity of a particular transaction.
 If after entering into an agreement, the counterparty does not maintain the minimum ratings of Aa3/AA-, or as otherwise specified in the swap documents, then the agreement shall be subject to termination unless (a) the counterparty provides either a substitute guarantor or assigns the agreement, in either case, to a party meeting the rating criteria reasonably acceptable to the City, or (b) the counterparty (or guarantor) collateralizes the Interest Rate Swap Agreement in accordance with the criteria set forth in this Policy and the Interest Rate Swap Agreement.
-In addition, if after entering into an agreement, a rating of the counterparty is downgraded to Baa1/BBB+ or lower, or as otherwise specified in the swap documents, then the agreement shall be subject to termination unless the counterparty provides either a substitute guarantor or assigns the agreement, in either case, to a party meeting the rating criteria reasonably acceptable to the City.
+In addition, if after entering into an agreement, a rating of the counterparty is downgraded below Baa1/BBB+ or as otherwise specified in the swap documents, then the agreement shall be subject to termination unless the counterparty provides either a substitute guarantor or assigns the agreement, in either case, to a party meeting the rating criteria reasonably acceptable to the City.